AvishekxD/FableNest-MERN-BLOG-PLATFROM/client/README.md

 - TailwindCSS
 - Motion
 - Clerk
-- ImageKit(for Image Optimization), browser-image-compression
+- ImageKit(for Image Optimization), browser-image-compression and for Image db.

 ---